evo-ai/ioe-ui/README.md

 - Select target audiences from pre-ingested CSV files stored in different Azure Blob Storage containers.
 - View an **instant validation summary** of the selected file, including member count and mandatory header checks.
 - Preview audience data in a paginated, user-friendly table.
-- Configure care gap interventions for the campaign.
+- Configure care gap interventions using an intuitive **Command Center** interface.
-- Navigate through a structured workflow using a custom-themed Material-UI stepper.
+- Navigate through a structured workflow with persistent state management across all steps.

 ## 🎨 UI/UX Enhancements
 The user interface has been significantly enhanced to provide a clear, intuitive, and branded experience.

 - **Medical Guardian Theme**: A custom MUI theme (`src/theme.ts`) has been implemented using the brand's primary (deep purple `#4a246d`) and secondary (vibrant pink `#e5358a`) colors.
+- **Global State Management**: React Context API with useReducer pattern for managing campaign creation state across all wizard steps.
+- **Command Center UI**: The CareGaps component has been redesigned as a "Command Center" with a three-column layout and collapsible accordions for each intervention category.
+- **Persistent Navigation**: Centralized navigation controls in a persistent footer that maintains state across step transitions.
 - **Improved Layout**: Forms are structured into logical sections using `<Paper>` and `<Typography>` for clear visual hierarchy.
 - **Enriched File Selector**: The audience file dropdown now displays the file's name and last modified date, helping users select the correct version.
 - **Proactive Validation**: An instant **Validation Summary** card appears upon file selection, providing immediate feedback on data quality.